By Lochow Ranch

 John says he’d add a couple of plant species that are easy to fish, not too invasive, would thrive and be easy and inexpensive to treat, as well as being preferred by grass carp.
 He says using EPA-approved herbicides or algaecides around the dock areas – which are almost always too dense – is optimal for anglers of all skill levels.

-As lake owners keep a close eye on vegetation, they also need to be aware of harmful or invasive species, he adds.
+As lake owners keep a close eye on weeds, they also need to be aware of harmful or invasive species, he adds.
 States are already responding to problems that private owners aren’t seeing yet, but most likely will.

 John started his assessment of Lake Y in the first episode with a walkabout, identifying overall problems and opportunities, then followed in the second episode with an electrofishing survey to reveal the lake’s fish population.